dgc-network/dgc-platform-v1/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 Addressing
 ----------

-Grid Track and Trace objects are stored under the namespace obtained by taking the first six characters of the SHA-512 hash of the string ``grid_track_and_trace``:
+dgc-platform Track and Trace objects are stored under the namespace obtained by taking the first six characters of the SHA-512 hash of the string ``grid_track_and_trace``: